 Cybersecurity Specialist

-Cybersecurity specialists, or information security analysts, help ensure the systems these companies use are protected against malware, viruses, and hackers.
-FinTech is all about digital information, so cybersecurity specialists also focus on data encryption to make business customers feel safer using technology to access their financial information.
+Cybersecurity specialists, or information security analysts, keep finance company systems safe from malware, viruses, and hackers.
+FinTech is all about digital information, so cybersecurity specialists also focus on data encryption to help business customers feel more secure using technology to access their financial information.

-Learn how cybersecurity professionals at banks identify and thwart threats with JPMorgan's free job simulation.
+Learn how cybersecurity professionals identify and prevent security risks with this free job simulation from Mastercard.

 Investing Careers in Finance